-This technique encourages a reader down to the next line of a poem, and then the next, quickly.
+This literary device encourages a reader down to the next following line of a poem, and then the next, quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.
+The technique creates tension the reader should want to resolve.
+It can be used in free verse, blank verse, and poems with a rhyme scheme.

-The word comes from the French “enjambment” meaning to “step over” or “put legs across”.
+The word enjambment French “enjambment” means to “step over” or “put legs across”.
 In poetry, it refers to lines that transition without end-punctuation.
 This is a kind of punctuation that includes periods, semi-colons, and colons.
 The lines run into one another, breaking before a sentence is finished.
+The reader has to go to the next line to find the complete thought.

 Examples of Enjambment in Poetry